 There is no good cause where the District passed on several opportunities to timely designate a rebuttal expert.
 See Johnson., 975 F.2d at 609 ("Rule 16(b)'s 'good cause' standard primarily considers the diligence of the party seeking the amendment[.]").
-On March 6, 2010, the District received Mr. Day's first report on his review of inmate jackets.
-11 Def.'s Reply ISO its Mot. to Strike 2, Aug.
+On March 6, 2010, the District received Mr. Day's first report on his review of inmate jackets.11 Def.'s Reply ISO its Mot. to Strike 2, Aug.
 15, 2012, ECF No. 381.
 The District did not then designate a rebuttal expert.
 On November 15, 2010, Dr. Kriegler released his first expert report, estimating overdetentions based on a stratified random sample of inmate jackets provided by Mr. Day.
 Id. at 2-3.
-The District did not then designate a rebuttal expert.
-On December 2, 2010, Dr. Kriegler revised the numbers in his first expert report.
-Id. at 3.
 The District did not then designate a rebuttal expert.
 On December 13, 2010, Mr. Day filed a supplemental report based on additional

-An "inmate jacket" is a term referring to the inmate's physical file, which includes information about the inmate's term of sentence and time of release.
+11 An "inmate jacket" is a term referring to the inmate's physical file, which includes information about the inmate's term of sentence and time of release.
 The District also maintained an electronic database of inmate information, known as "JACCS," that was supposed to compile the information contained in the jackets.
 Starting in January 2007, the District began systematically tracking overdetentions through the production of Discrepancy Reports.
-The District did not produce these Discrepancy Reports to the plaintiffs until June 2011.
+The District did not produce these Discrepancy Reports to the Court until June 2011.
 For a more thorough discussion of how the District and plaintiffs determined and tracked overdetentions, see Barnes, 793 F. Supp.
 2d at 265-72.

 reviews of jackets.
 Id. at 4.
 The District did not then designate a rebuttal expert.
 A day later, Dr. Kriegler again revised his first report based on Mr. Day's new report.
 Id.
 The District did not then designate a rebuttal expert.
 On December 7, 2011, the Court reopened limited discovery until April 6, 2012; on February 14, 2012 Dr. Kriegler filed his Second Supplemental Report.
 Id. at 4-5.
 The District did not then designate a rebuttal expert.
 From April 3, 2012 onwards, the Court extended discovery, eventually setting the deadline for plaintiffs' supplemental expert reports for June 14, 2012.
 Id. at 5.
-The District did not then designate a rebuttal expert.
-At no time, in the almost two years since receiving the first report, did the District feel the need to designate a rebuttal expert.
+The District did not then designate a rebuttal expert, did the District feel the need to designate a rebuttal expert.
 It is only now, after all the extended deadlines have passed and the Court has stated that "[n]o further extensions of discovery will be permitted," Order, Apr.
 27, 2012, ECF No. 345, that the District decides it might need an expert witness to rebut Mr. Day and Dr. Kriegler's reports.